-Our success may largely depend on the success of at least one of our co-lead PharmacoSurgery $^{\text{IM}}$ product candidates, OMS103HP and OMS302, and we cannot be certain that either of them will receive regulatory approval or be successfully commercialized.
+Our success may largely depend on the success of at least one of our co-lead PharmacoSurgery product candidates, OMS103HP and OMS302, and we cannot be certain that either of them will receive regulatory approval or be successfully commercialized.
 If we are unable to commercialize OMS103HP or OMS302, or experience significant delays in doing so, our business may be materially harmed.

 We are a biopharmaceutical company with no products approved for commercial sale and we have not generated any revenue from product sales.
-We have incurred, and may continue to incur, significant costs relating to the development and commercialization of our co-lead product candidates-OMS103HP for use during arthroscopic partial meniscectomy surgery and OMS302 for use during cataract and other lens replacement surgery.
+We have incurred, and expect to continue to incur, significant costs relating to the development and commercialization of our co-lead product candidates - OMS103HP for use during arthroscopic partial meniscectomy surgery and OMS302 for use during cataract and other lens replacement surgery.
 We have not yet obtained regulatory approval to market either of these product candidates for any indication in any jurisdiction and we may never be able to obtain approval or, if approvals are obtained, to commercialize either of these product candidates successfully.

-In the first quarter of 2011, we announced that OMS103HP failed to meet pre-specified efficacy endpoints in a Phase 3 clinical program in patients undergoing arthroscopic anterior cruciate ligament, or ACL, reconstruction surgery.
+In the first quarter of 2011, we announced that OMS103HP failed to meet pre-specified efficacy endpoints in a Phase 3 clinical program in patients undergoing arthroscopic ACL reconstruction surgery.
 Although we believe that data from a prior Phase 1/Phase 2 clinical trial of OMS103HP in ACL reconstruction show a drug effect in that indication, due to confounding factors in the Phase 3 clinical program, we are unable to draw any conclusions about its effect in the Phase 3 program and we have no plans to conduct additional ACL reconstruction trials at this time.

-We are ready to begin enrollment in a Phase 3 clinical program evaluating OMS103HP in patients undergoing partial meniscectomy surgery.
+We are now conducting a Phase 3 clinical program evaluating OMS103HP in patients undergoing partial meniscectomy surgery.
+This clinical program is expected to consist of two trials conducted in North America and Europe.
+We expect data from the North American trial in the first half of 2012.
+We are in discussions with European regulatory authorities regarding the second Phase 3 clinical trial and, assuming sufficient resources, plan to begin that trial following completion of those discussions.
 Similar to the ACL reconstruction indication, OMS103HP demonstrated a drug effect in an earlier Phase 2 clinical trial in patients undergoing partial meniscectomy.
-Although the Phase 2 meniscectomy data show a drug effect, if we do elect to begin the Phase 3 meniscectomy program, we can provide no assurance that data from the program will demonstrate a drug effect or that the trials will meet their prespecified efficacy endpoints.
+Although the Phase 2 meniscectomy data show a drug effect, we can provide no assurance that data from the ongoing Phase 3 meniscectomy program will demonstrate a drug effect or that the trials will meet their prespecified efficacy endpoints.
+Also, we can provide no assurances that we will have sufficient resources to conduct the second clinical trial on schedule or at all.
+If we are delayed or unable to commence and complete the second clinical trial, we may be significantly delayed in seeking, or be unable to seek, marketing approval of OMS103HP.